taw00/dashcore-rpm/documentation/howto.dashcore-masternode-registration.md

 These are the `masternodeblsprivkey` (the secret/private key) and `operatorPubKey` (public key) respectively.

-Edit the masternode's `dash.conf` file (ether `~/.dashcore/dash.conf` or `/etc/dashcore/dash.conf` -- see "PART 2" above).
+Edit the masternode's `dash.conf` file (ether `~/.dashcore/dash.conf` or `/etc/dashcore/dash.conf`).
 Add this line to that file and restart the masternode:
 ```
 masternodeblsprivkey=565950700d7bdc6a9dbc9963920bc756551b02de6e4711eff9ba6d4af59c0101
 ```

-Don't forget to restart the masternode service (see "PART 2" for an example).
+Then *restart the node*...
+- If running as a normal user: `dash-cli stop ; pause 5 ; dashd`
+- If running as a `systemd` service: `sudo systemctl restart dashd`

 **Store those keys somewhere safe**
 These keys are not stored for you, per ce.
 Secure them in a safe place, along with the rest of this data.
 That is the only place the secret/private key is used.

-### [10] Determine owner address, voter address, and payout address
+### [3.2] Determine owner address, voter address, and payout address

 This is where things can get confusing.
 You need values for these concepts...